 I’m a big fan of this game, and I’d absolutely recommend checking it out.
 It’s got a heap of content for you to sink your teeth into, and contains just enough of a good story to make defeating zombies and doing parkour even more fun.

 Death Road to Canada

-If you’re a fan of roguelike titles, this is one Nintendo Switch action-adventure game that you can’t miss out on.
+If you’re a fan of roguelike titles, this action-adventure game is one that you can’t miss out on.
 Death Road to Canada is funny, bloody and full of memorable characters.

 In this game, you’ll need to tackle each randomly generated adventure and try to get your party of survivors through a horde of zombies to the safety of Canada.
 The results depend on the actions that you choose, and each survivor has different abilities.